liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/using-alloyui-form-validator-in-a-portlet.markdown

         }
     }

-Upon a user breaking any one of the validation rules, a message is shown next to the field.
-Only one message is displayed, by default.

-If you want to show multiple messages that apply to a field's invalid input, you can specify `showAllMessages: true` when creating the `FormValidator`.
+If a user breaks any of the validation rules, a message is shown next to the field.
+Only one message is displayed by default.
+If you want to show multiple messages, you can specify `showAllMessages: true` when creating the `FormValidator`, as in the example code snippet below:

-As in the example code snippet below, you can add the `showAllMessages` property set to `true` to show more than one validation message per input field.

     new A.FormValidator(
         {